APRIL 13, 2020

-To understand the nature of Bitcoin better, let us take a look at today's most common method to exchange value: electronic money transfer via banks.
-How does it work?
+To understand the nature of Bitcoin better, we can review today's most common method to exchange value.

 Let us look at a concrete example of how you transfer money to the person who is renting to you an apartment.
 If you trust the person and are close to him/her, you can exchange money with them directly.
 This solution is difficult to implement if you are not nearby and you often have to repeat this operation or if you do not have a particular relationship of trust with them.